Looking Closely at the Growth Curve for Community Health Systems Inc. (CYH)

 CYH’s Market Performance

-CYH stocks went down by -6.25% for the week, with a monthly drop of -15.19% and a quarterly performance of -29.77%, while its annual performance rate touched 109.81%.
-The volatility ratio for the week stands at 5.06% while the volatility levels for the past 30 days are set at 4.82% for Community Health Systems Inc..
-The simple moving average for the period of the last 20 days is -9.09% for CYH stocks with a simple moving average of -17.49% for the last 200 days.
+CYH stocks went up by 15.93% for the week, with a monthly jump of 11.97% and a quarterly performance of -0.76%, while its annual performance rate touched 119.80%.
+The volatility ratio for the week stands at 8.43% while the volatility levels for the past 30 days are set at 5.59% for Community Health Systems Inc..
+The simple moving average for the period of the last 20 days is 20.24% for CYH stocks with a simple moving average of 7.15% for the last 200 days.

 Analysts’ Opinion of CYH